Top Things for a Family Ski Trip

 - Extra gloves–A glove will go missing every single time.

-- Ski goggles–My kids prefer to use sunglasses for sunny days.
+- Ski goggles–My kids prefer to use sunglasses on sunny days.

 - Sunglasses–Goggles are best for blustery or snowy days.

-- Giant blue IKEA bag–Some families change into ski boots at the car but I find kids slip and fall.
+- Giant blue IKEA bag–Some families change into ski boots in the car, but I find kids slip and fall.
 I can fit all the boots and helmets and haul them to the ski lodge.

 Disclosure: This post contains affiliate links.